wp-plugins/credit-tracker/readme.txt

 5. Custom Image Caption Shortcode to reflect Credit Information

 == Changelog ==

+= 0.9.13 =
+* Test and approve plugin for WordPress 3.9
+* Enable Flickr

 = 0.9.12 =
 * Add custom sizes at the credit table